-This area of study entry applies to students commencing this course in 2015 and should be read in conjunction with the relevant course entry in the Handbook.
-Any units listed for this area of study relate only to the 'Requirements' outlined in the Faculty of Arts component of any bachelors double degrees.
+This area of study entry applies to students commencing this course in 2016 and should be read in conjunction with the relevant course entry in the Handbook.

-(a.) two first-year gateway unitsgateway units (http://www.monash.edu.au/pubs/2015handbooks/undergrad/arts-08.html) (12 points):
+(a.)
+Two level 1 gateway* units (12 points):

 * Students who have completed one of the following pairs may use them to replace the two gateway units: PSY1011 (Psychology 1A) and ATS1262 (Understanding social behaviour), or PSY1011 (Psychology 1A) and PSY1022 (Psychology 1B).
 However, PSY1011 and PSY1022 can be counted towards either psychology or behavioural studies, but not to both.

 (c.)
 One unit (6 points) from the electives listed below.

 Successful completion of the minor can be counted towards meeting the requirements for the following single degrees: